-- Assisting the Agency with Approved Vendor and Designee registration and training - Developing program requirements via the Program Guidebook, Marketing Guidelines, and other programmatic materials - Establishing and maintaining an online portal for Approved Vendors to submit projects (including providing technical support to Approved Vendors and Designees) and collecting application fees - Maintaining an online dashboard to show status of block capacity - Reviewing and approving submitted projects - Preparing contracts for Commission review and utility execution - Ongoing monitoring of project development status - Verifying completion of projects and the processing of approvals for payments, as well as conducting on-site inspections for quality assurance purposes - Reviewing Annual Reports submitted by Approved Vendors - Providing information for the public including developing a Program brand, and maintaining an online list of Approved Vendors and educational materials related to distributed generation and community solar - Assisting in workforce development efforts to the extent feasible
+- Establishing and maintaining an online portal for Approved Vendors to submit projects (including providing technical support to Approved Vendors and Designees) and collecting application fees - Maintaining an online dashboard to show status of block capacity - Reviewing and approving submitted projects - Preparing contracts for Commission review and utility execution - Ongoing monitoring of project development status - Verifying completion of projects and the processing of approvals for payments, as well as conducting on-site inspections for quality assurance purposes - Reviewing Annual Reports submitted by Approved Vendors - Providing information for the public including developing a Program brand, and maintaining an online list of Approved Vendors and educational materials related to distributed generation and community solar - Assisting in workforce development efforts to the extent feasible - Verifying compliance with prevailing wage requirements where applicable - Implementing and enforcing the Program's consumer protection requirements, and providing assistance to Illinois residents and businesses through the Program's consumer complaint center.

-For this draft 2022 Long-Term Plan, the Agency is proposing to expand the Program Administrator's role by establishing a mentorship/training program for new Approved Vendors and Designees that are minority-owned, woman-owned, veteran-owned, disability-owned or considered a small business with the goal to help those new program participants learn about program requirements and application procedures.
-The Program Administrator would assign a dedicated staff person to each new Approved Vendor or Designee who qualifies for this mentorship/training program to provide them technical assistance and provide introductions and connections to established entities.
+For this 2022 Long-Term Plan, the Agency is proposing to expand the Program Administrator's role by establishing a mentorship/training program for new Approved Vendors and Designees that are minority-owned, woman-owned, veteran-owned, disability-owned or considered a small business with the goal to help those new program participants learn about program requirements and application procedures.
+This mentorship and training program will also be available to all Equity Eligible Contractors participating in the Program.
+The Program Administrator will assign a dedicated staff person to each new Approved Vendor or Designee who qualifies for this mentorship/training program to provide them technical assistance and provide introductions and connections to established entities.